We put great importance to data protection and therefore use the data you provide to us with upmost care.

 Elevators and escalators communicate with the smart building energy management system in order to limit the peak power visible to the external electricity grid.

-The Virtual Power Plant integrates thousands of heterogeneous plants and devices through IoT technology, optimizes energy flows with advanced AI methods, and dynamizes the balance of supply and demand through incentive-based activation of citizens.
+The virtual power plant integrates thousands of heterogeneous systems and devices using IoT technology, optimizes energy flows using modern AI methods and dynamizes the balance of supply and demand by activating citizens in line with incentives.

 Approximately one-quarter of the energy price is owed by the transportation of the energy.
 The implementation of a local energy system can shift the energy production from a centralised system to a decentralised system.